Error codes

 E021: Failed to copy database

 Signal databases must be copied to be part of the generated output.
-This error happens when a signal database could not be copied.
+This error happens when a signal database couldn't be copied.
 Make sure:

 - the path to the signal database is correct